Social Prescribing Resource Sheet:

 Dorset Macmillan Citizens Advice Bureau

-Telephone: 01305 595971 or 0845 490 0042 (Mon–Fri 10.00–15.00, answerphone outside these hours)
+Telephone: 01305 595971 or 0845 490 0042 (Mon–Fri, 10:00–15:00; answerphone outside these hours)

-Email: Email Dorset Macmillan Citizens Advice Bureau
+Email: Email the Dorset Macmillan CAB

 Macmillan Cancer Support

-Provides a wide variety of free support and information.
+Macmillan Cancer Support offers a wide variety of free support and information.

-Website: Visit the Macmillan Cancer Support website
+Website: Visit Macmillan Cancer Support

-Telephone: 0808 808 0000 (7 days a week, 8am–8pm)
+Telephone: 0808 808 0000 (Free, 7 days a week, 8am–8pm)

-Online forum: Visit the Macmillan Cancer Support website
+Online community: Visit the Macmillan online community

 The Living Tree